Guided Meditation

 Self-Compassion Meditation

-My calming self-compassion meditation involves progressive muscle relaxation.
+The calming self-compassion meditation utilizes progressive muscle relaxation.
 We bring our attention to each part of the body, and we feel compassion for it.
 People have told me that this meditation made them cry.
 That's a good sign that past trauma is being released from the body.

 I recommend inner child healing meditation for people who are learning to love themselves, which would probably include all of us :)